sabbirba/examflask/README.md

 ## Customization

 - To change the location of the exam files, update the paths in [`serve_pdf`](app.py) and [`serve_json`](app.py).
-- Frontend logic and UI are in the
+- Frontend logic and UI are in the `static/js/` and `static/css/` folders.

+## License

+MIT License

+---

+**Note:** This project is not affiliated with BRAC University.
+For official schedules, always refer to the university's official sources.